Q: Do schools have to continue to provide special education services to students with disabilities during school closures for Coronavirus?

 Q: Must a school follow special education laws and timelines during distance learning?

 A: Yes.
 There are no waivers of special education requirements at this time.
-Schools must implement IEPs.
+Schools must implement IEPs and provide special education services.
 In developing “distance learning plans” teams should start with the child’s approved IEP and make every attempt to implement the services and accommodations on the approved IEP.
-Parents and teams should be flexible and creative to find a plan that works.
+Parents, parent advocates, special education attorneys, and IEP teams should be flexible and creative to find a plan that works.

 Q: Can districts unilaterally make decisions about which special education services from a child’s IEP will be provided during school closures without parent input?